Answer-Layer / Support-Workflow Test

 Choose FastBots first if your site keeps getting repeat questions about services, policies, product details, documents, or lead capture.
 It is the more focused trained-site chatbot path.
 Choose Tidio first if the bottleneck is support work: live chat, tickets, team handoff, WooCommerce product recommendations, and Lyro Actions.

 The split is not "which bot is smarter."
-It is whether you need a clean answer layer for the site, or a support workflow that happens to include AI.
+It is the Answer-Layer / Support-Workflow Test: whether you need a clean answer layer for the site, or a support workflow that happens to include AI.

 Pricing snapshot